YOUR RATING

 Sixth day

-Last sails and return to Talamone
+Final Sails and Return to Talamone

 Seventh day